Why does Olive Garden give out mints after every meal?

 The same recipe is used, but the design of the Olive Garden mint is different than what you would find anywhere else in the country.

-Olive Garden was founded in 1982 by General Mills which was the company’s first restaurant.
+Olive Garden was founded in 1982 by General Mills – it was the multinational food company’s first restaurant.
 It was then acquired in the mid-’90s by Darden Restaurants.
 The restaurant company owns other restaurants such as Red Lobster.

 Olive Garden has over 875 locations in the United States.